brookemahoney/loopduplicate.com/README.md

 at /scripts/development-scripts.txt

-Currently, if this profile is installed using the UI instead of using drush, the diff module outputs some error notices; they can be ignored.
+Currently, if this profile is installed using the UI instead of using drush, the diff module and the save draft module output some error notices if error reporting is turned on; they can all be ignored.